-LENGTH - 5, 5½ mins.
+LENGTH - 5, 5 mins.

 are responsible for providing scares, but their opportunities to do so

 are limited by the event's short duration.
 Soundtrack is simple,

 DESIGN - 8, Course is constructed to resemble corralling

 to initiate previously unseen assaults.
 Fog and sounds complement

 VALUE - n/a, This haunt cannot be purchased as a stand-alone

-ticket to the Schoolhouse!
+to the main event.

-RATING: 8, Queen City Slaughter
+RATING: 7½, Queen City Slaughter

 purchasing tickets to The Dent Schoolhouse, so how can you go wrong?